openshift-kni/install-scripts/README.md

 (#12)](https://github.com/openshift-kni/install-scripts/issues/12) of
 each of these.

+### Preparation

-To ease installation, a [prepared ISO](https://github.com/openshift-kni/install-scripts/issues/20) can be used to install the "provioning host".
+To ease installation, a [prepared ISO](https://github.com/openshift-kni/install-scripts/issues/20) can be used to install the "provisioning host".
 Using the prepared ISO addresses the following:

 1. [Creates an admin user